 Make a universal Windows Install USB disk

-If you used a Fixed-Disk type of USB disk (one that appears as fixed/local disk in Windows Explorer), then you could create a second NTFS partition containing Windows Installer Install.wim files and WinNTSetup.exe.
-You can then boot to WinPE, mount the desired ISO using ImDisk and then install it using WinNTSetup.
+If you used a Fixed-Disk type of USB disk (one that appears as fixed/local disk in Windows Explorer), then you could create a second NTFS partition containing multiple Windows Installer ISOs and WinNTSetup.exe.
+You can then boot to WinPE, and use WinNTSetup to install from any ISO.
 This gives you a universal (MBR and UEFI) way to install Windows to any type of system!

 3. BootIce from Pauly (see bottom of this page for a download if you have problems with the link)